References for renting

 A credit check should take no more than a week.
 Most landlords or letting agents want them to be completed quickly to avoid any complications.
 If you have a poor, little or no credit history, this can take a little longer and may involve extra steps.

-Tips for passing renting referencing checks
+Tips for passing rental referencing checks

 Here are some tips and advice on passing your landlord’s checks and getting in your new home as quickly as possible:

-Have paperwork ready
+Get paperwork ready

 • A completed application form for the property.